sjjsy/neronet/doc/user_manual.rst

 Neronet supports experiments written using any programming language or framework as long as the experiments are runnable with a command of the format 'RUN_COMMAND-PREFIX CODE_FILE PARAMETERS', f.ex. 'python2.7 main.py 1 2 3 4 file.txt'

 Start by writing your experiment code and save all experiments you deem somehow related to a single folder.
-Then include a YAML configuration file in your folder and name it 'config.yaml'.
-It is also possible to create the YAML configuration file template with the following command:
+Then include a YAML configuration file in your folder and name it 'config.yaml'.It is also possible to create the YAML configuration file template with the following command:

-*Example:*
+*To create a config.yaml template use the following command:*
 ::
 	Usage: nerocli --template EXP_ID RUN_COMMAND-PREFIX CODE_FILE PARAMETERS
 	Example: nerocli --template theanotest python theanotest.py N feats training_steps